-Publication Date: 17/12/2014
+Publication Date: 10/12/2020

 Now entering its second edition, The Law of Local Government provides a comprehensive and definitive analysis of the law on local government, including the substantive and procedural provisions which are relevant for the application of law on local government and local authority legislative provisions.

 - Provides a comprehensive analysis of local government law and the legislative provisions applying to local government law.

 - Details the main statutory provisions and provides an exhaustive and extensive analysis of relevant case-law.

 - Analyses particular points of law which require clarification and deserve academic analysis.

 - Refers to the relevant District Court, Circuit Court and Superior Court Rules for applications and enforcement proceedings under the local government statutory code.